Chaslaw/sonic-game/README.md

 # sonic-game
-Sonic is a simple jumping game made entirely in JS
+Sonic is a simple jumping game made entirely in JS.
+Let se is this work